iosonogio/iosonogio.github.io/_posts/2018-02-05-richiesta-doc.md

  18:      4096 'WordDocument'
 ```

 As expected, those three streams marked with an `M` mean that this Word document contains Macros.
-I can read the Macros after decompressing the VBA stream with `oledump.py -s 8 -v Richiesta.doc` (where `8` is the number of the stream).
+I can read the Macros after decompressing the VBA stream with `oledump.py -s 8 -v Richiesta.doc` (where `8` is the number of the stream I want to decompress).
 Unfortunately the code looks heavily obfuscated.

-Using the `olevba` tool (from the [oletools](http://decalage.info/python/oletools) package) doesn't help either.
+Let's make a run with the `olevba` tool (from the [oletools](http://decalage.info/python/oletools) package):

 ```
 remnux@remnux:~/ex$ olevba Richiesta.doc